SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 ### Installing UncertainSCI From Source

-UncertainSCI can be built from source code using the `setup.py` script.
-To call this script, navagate to the source root directory in a terminal window and run the command `pip install .` or `python -m pip install .`
+UncertainSCI can be built from source code using the project metadata in `pyproject.toml`.
+To install it, navagate to the source root directory in a terminal window and run the command `pip install .` or `python -m pip install .`

 ## UncertainSCI Overview